ASWWU-Web/ask-anything/README.md

 # ask-anything
-A project for gathering questions from the community. a
+A project for gathering questions from the community.